David Card: Academic work

+Contributions to Economics of Education

+David Card has made influential contributions to the economics of education by studying how access and school environments affect long-term outcomes.
+In one of his studies, Card used proximity to colleges as an instrumental variable.
+Results showed that people who lived closer to universities were more likely to enroll.
+Because of the additional years of schooling, this translated into higher earnings.
+Card's work helped prove that there are other factors that affect earnings and play a key role, like schooling.
+He also found that smaller class sizes, staff income, and resources can affect students' prospects, especially for those from disadvantaged backgrounds.
+His findings encouraged economists to consider how educational environments can affect inequality over time, and his studies helped broaden how economists think about education by highlighting the importance of real-world variation, institutional differences, and student experiences.
+His work played an important role in shifting the field toward a more careful empirical design and helped establish education as an area where credible causal evidence could be used to understand economic mobility and opportunity.
+These contributions were part of a broader empirical movement recognized when Card received the 2021 Nobel Memorial Prize in Economics Sciences.

 "Myth and Measurement: The New Economics of Minimum Wage"

 Purpose

 David Card and Alan B. Krueger utilized their work to challenge a widely held belief that a higher minimum wage would result in lower employment, a belief held by 90 percent of professional economists.
 They were dissatisfied with the existing approach that was used to evaluate minimum wage and employment, instead desiring natural experiments that would provide stronger evidence on the topic.
 Though a major purpose of the book was to showcase this misconception, perhaps an even greater purpose was present, through the usage of natural experiments the authors acted as a driving force in the establishment of empirical research to test the underlying economic model, furthering their purpose of further establishing economic research as a quantitative, research based field.